-Course Outcomes: On completion of this course, students would be able to
+Course Outcomes: At the end of the semester the student would be able to

 - CO1.
 Gain basic knowledge of soft computing techniques - CO2.
 Understand how the soft computing techniques can be used for solving the problems of power systems operation and control. - CO3.
 Design of ANN based systems for function approximation used in load forecasting. - CO4.
 Design of Fuzzy based systems for load frequency control in power systems - CO5.
 Solve problem of Optimization in power systems.